tesselslate/resetti/doc/setup.md

 when using the vanilla launcher or any other launcher.

 > **Warning**
-> resetti does not currently, work with launchers installed using Flatpak.
+> resetti does not currently work with launchers installed using Flatpak.
 > You can check if your launcher is installed using Flatpak with `flatpak list`

 ### Java